-^(p.
-36) build on their strengths relative to those of their competition."
+As the text states, "Firms typically are most successful when they focus on those opportunities that build on their strengths relative to those of their competition."
 Using the automobile industry in the United States, describe an example of this type of positioning strategy.

 Answers will vary and change over time but likely choices include Toyota's Scion products, lower-priced cars targeting younger consumers or their Lexus division of upscale cars introduced years ago.
 In both case, Toyota built on its reputation for quality products (though that reputation has been somewhat tarnished lately).
-Another possibility is the recent repositioning of GM's Hummer using ads with women drivers.
+Another possibility is the recent re-positioning of GM's Hummer using ads with women drivers.
 The hybrid autos are a third possibility.

+AACSB: Analytic

+Blooms: Apply

+Grewal - Chapter 02 #128

-AACSB: Analytic Blooms: Apply Difficulty: 3 Haro Learning Objective: 02-04 Describe how a firm chooses which consumer group(s) to pursue with its marketing efforts.
+Learning Objective: 02-04 Describe how a firm chooses which consumer group(s) to pursue with its marketing efforts.

+Level: hard

 Topic: STP

-127. Your marketing professor, Dr. Marketing, has been asked to participate in the university's (p.
-37-39) strategic marketing planning process.
+129. Your marketing professor, Dr. Marketing, has been asked to participate in the university's strategic marketing planning process.
 After completing the first three steps of the process, Dr. Marketing has been asked to assist with implementing the marketing mix and allocating resources.
 What questions will Dr. Marketing ask?
 Be specific to the university's strategic marketing planning process.